Aliases for BLOC1S2 Gene

 GeneCards Summary for BLOC1S2 Gene

 BLOC1S2 (Biogenesis Of Lysosomal Organelles Complex 1 Subunit 2) is a Protein Coding gene.
 Diseases associated with BLOC1S2 include Vein Disease and Taylor's Syndrome.
 GO annotations related to this gene include protein C-terminus binding and gamma-tubulin binding.

 UniProtKB/Swiss-Prot for BLOC1S2 Gene

-Component of the BLOC-1 complex, a complex that is required for normal biogenesis of lysosome-related organelles (LRO), such as platelet dense granules and melanosomes.
+Component of the BLOC-1 complex, a complex that is required for normal biogenesis of lysosome-related organelles (LRO), such as platelet dense granules and melanosomes (PubMed:15102850, PubMed:17182842).
 In concert with the AP-3 complex, the BLOC-1 complex is required to target membrane protein cargos into vesicles assembled at cell bodies for delivery into neurites and nerve terminals.
 The BLOC-1 complex, in association with SNARE proteins, is also proposed to be involved in neurite extension (By similarity).
 As part of the BORC complex may play a role in lysosomes movement and localization at the cell periphery.
 Associated with the cytosolic face of lysosomes, the BORC complex may recruit ARL8B and couple lysosomes to microtubule plus-end-directed kinesin motor (PubMed:25898167).
-May play a role in cell proliferation.
+May play a role in cell proliferation (PubMed:15381421).